NLxResearchHub/tidynlx/README.md

 Before getting started, you will need to receive an API key.
-If you have not received an API key but expect to have received one, please reach out to <admin@nlxresearchhub.org>.To get started working with **tidynlx**, users should load the package and set their DOL API key.
+If you have not received an API key but expect to have received one, please reach out to <admin@nlxresearchhub.org>.To get started working with **tidynlx**, users should load the package and set their NLX API key.

 ``` r
 library(tidynlx)